DarioRSL/storage-shelves-and-box-organizer/.ai_docs/api-plan.md

 }
 ```

+- **Business Rules**:
+  - Only workspace owners and admins can update member roles
+  - Cannot change the role of the last owner in a workspace (prevents orphaning)
+  - Role changes are audited with full context logging

 - **Errors**:
-  - `400 Bad Request`: Invalid `role` value.
+  - `400 Bad Request`: Invalid `role` value, invalid UUID format for workspace_id or user_id
+  - `401 Unauthorized`: User is not authenticated
-  - `403 Forbidden`: Current user doesn't have permission (must be owner or admin).
+  - `403 Forbidden`: Current user doesn't have permission (must be owner or admin)
-  - `404 Not Found`: Member not found in this workspace.
+  - `404 Not Found`: Member not found in this workspace
-  - `401 Unauthorized`: User is not authenticated.
+  - `409 Conflict`: Attempting to change the role of the last owner in the workspace
+  - `500 Internal Server Error`: Unexpected database or server error

+- **Testing**: Run `bash .ai_docs/test-patch-members-userid.sh` (requires dev server and Supabase running)

 #### DELETE /workspaces/:workspace_id/members/:user_id